 - you'll only be able to ‘Submit’ your application once all the pages are marked 'complete' (with a green tick)

 - submit your application by midnight on the closing date

 - hover your mouse over a '?' icon to get additional information

 Reusing your information

 After you've submitted your first application, we'll save your personal details, employment history and qualification details so you won't have to re-enter them the next time you apply.

 However, some other information is not retained (such as your 'supporting information statement', your professional membership and training information), so you should save these details outside our Jobs site for future reference.

 If you're logged in as a CYC employee, any changes you make to your personal details, qualifications or equal opportunities information will automatically update your staff record within the core HR iTrent system.

 Use the 'previous', 'summary' and 'next' buttons at the bottom of each page to navigate through your application.
 If you use the 'back' button on your browser, you may lose any information already entered.

-The application form will time-out if you have not saved any data for a 60 minute period.
-We strongly advise that you save your application regularly by clicking on the 'Save & Continue' button.
+The application form will time-out if you have not saved any data for a 60-minute period.
+We strongly advise that you save your application regularly by clicking on the 'Save and Continue' button.